Pneumococcal disease is not common nor serious.

 Adults older than age 65 are the only people particularly susceptible to pneumococcal disease.

 Anyone can get pneumococcal disease.
-In addition to adults age 65 years and older, high-risk groups include individuals with weak immune systems, sickle cell disease, as well as Alaskan Natives, certain American Indian populations, and residents of chronic or long-term care facilities.
-In addition, children under 2 years of age who live in group care settings and those with certain illnesses are at higher risk than other children.
+In addition to adults age 65 years and older, high-risk groups include individuals with certain chronic health conditions, with conditions that weaken the immune system (HIV/AIDS, cancer, or damaged/absent spleen), with cochlear implants or cerebrospinal fluid (CSF) leaks, and those who smoke cigarettes.
+In addition, children under age 2 years and those with certain illnesses are at increased risk.